-In the top right corner in INTERAXO you will find the search tool.
+In the top right corner in Interaxo you will find search field.
 Enter the text to search for.

 NB!
 Searches apply within a community.

 Searching for content in any room to which you have access

 - Go to My rooms (the overview of the rooms to which you have access)

 - Type in the text string to search for in the search box in the top right corner

 - Click on the Search button to search

 Searching for content in one specific room

 - Navigate to the specific room (and folder) where you want to perform the search

 - Enter the search text in the search field and click on the Search button